In a previous page I said that I would try to fairly outline the Chromebook Pros and Cons in detail and to answer the question… why buy a Chromebook?

 - A SSD is light on battery use.
 (No motor needed to spin a disc).

-So with a lightweight operating system, no heavyweight programs and data files to worry about, a Chromebook doesn’t have to lug around the typical heavy burden carried by a PC or Mac!
+So with a lightweight operating system, no heavyweight programs, no anti-virus/anti-spyware software needed and no data files to worry about, a Chromebook doesn’t have to lug around the typical heavy burden carried by a PC or Mac!

 One way of thinking about a Chromebook is to consider it to be a personal lightweight terminal that you can use to create and access not only your files stored in “The Cloud” but also gain access to the biggest computing resource there is – i.e. the World Wide Web.